ioBanker/bitshares-ui/app/help/en/assets/mpa.md

 * It is acceptable and expected for an MPA to be slightly overvalued or undervalued relative to the 1:1 peg, in bull or bear markets respectively.
 * Monetary policy should NOT be implemented for marketing purposes or to induce borrowing with the aim of inflating the monetary supply.
 * Monetary policy should NOT be implemented to adjust for deviation from peg during bullish or bearish market trends.
-* Monetary policy should allow market participants the greatest freedom possible to make their own decisions and be repsonsible for the outcome.
+* Monetary policy should allow market participants the greatest freedom possible to make their own decisions and be responsible for the outcome.
 * Monetary policy should not waver over time as to benefit some market participants at the expense of others; whenever possible policy should be set in stone.
 * Monetary policy  should place the burden of default on the individual borrower, rather than the collective holders.
 * Monetary policy restrictions should only be implemented to prevent edge case scenarios which result in prolonged loss of peg or freezing of holder assets.